 Red, Puffy Nail Fold (area of skin that borders the nail):

 White spots on the nails are very common among a large number of individuals.
-Of course if this is just a one time occurrence, it may just be due to a trauma to that part of the nail.
-Often however, this is seen on more than one nail and is a recurring issue.
-If you are experiencing the latter, this simply means that there is a calcium, zinc and/or magnesium deficiency in the body.
-This may be due to a poor diet, or could also be the result of malabsorption.
+Of course, if this is just a one-time occurrence, it may just be due to a trauma to that part of the nail.
+Often, however, this is seen on more than one nail and is a recurring issue.
+If you are experiencing the latter, this simply means that there is a calcium, zinc, and/or magnesium deficiency in the body.
+This may be due to a poor diet or could be the result of malabsorption.
 Malabsorption is a lack of ability for your body to absorb specific nutrients and has a wide range of causes.
-Some of these include poor digestion, inflammation in the GI tract, excessive toxins in the colon, intake of allergenic foods, chronic loose stools or parasitical infection.
-Once this issue is removed, the white spots should stop appearing after they have grown out.
+Some of these include poor digestion, inflammation in the GI tract, excessive toxins in the colon, intake of allergenic foods, chronic loose stools, or parasitical infection.
+Once this issue is removed, the white spots should stop appearing after the nail has grown out.

 Pitting of the Nail:

-Nail biting is an all telling sign of excessive Vata in the system.
-This is typically a symptom of high anxiety, worry or fear; all of which are Vata imbalances in the Nervous System.
+Nail biting is a telling sign of excessive Vata in the system.
+This is typically a symptom of high anxiety, worry, or fear—all of which are Vata imbalances in the Nervous System.
 This can be a chronic or acute issue, depending on the individual.
-Typically one with a nail biting habit does it without awareness, and rarely has nails that grow beyond the nail bed.
+Typically, one with a nail-biting habit does it without awareness and rarely has nails that grow beyond the nail bed.
 Whether an old habit or new, this is a clear sign of high Vata and should be treated accordingly.

 Yellow nails can mean a few different issues and may have a wide array of severeness.
 One potential issue is a fungal infection.
 This is more common as you grow older, although any individual can be at risk.
-A fungal infection can effect one nail selectively or multiple nails at once.
-Fungal infections can be due to genetics, lowered immunity, liver issues, toxins in the system, or excessive use of nail polish (or a combination of these) to name a few.
-Other common cause of yellow nails include jaundice or other liver issues, tuberculosis, lung infections, or certain side effects from medications.
+A fungal infection can affect one nail selectively or multiple nails at once.
+Fungal infections can be due to genetics, lowered immunity, liver issues, toxins in the system, or excessive use of nail polish (or a combination of these).
+Other common causes of yellow nails include jaundice or other liver issues, tuberculosis, lung infections, or certain side effects from medications.

 Pale nails typically show anemia (low red blood cells) in the system.
-This can be due to excessive blood loss (heavy menstruation or injury); an iron, folate or B12 deficiency; ulcer, parasitical infection, certain medications (including NSAIDS), malabsorption, chronic diseases such a cancer, rheumatoid arthritis or HIV; or many different autoimmune conditions.
-Anemia can cause fatigue, weakness, poor circulation, frequent bruising, shortness of breath, irregular heartbeat and cognitive issues.
-If anemia is suspected, one can look to see if other symptoms are involved (or not); as well as the tongue and the pink under the eye (when stretched down) to see if these areas are also pale.
+This can be due to excessive blood loss (heavy menstruation or injury); an iron, folate or B12 deficiency; ulcer; parasitical infection; certain medications (including NSAIDS); malabsorption; chronic diseases such as cancer, rheumatoid arthritis or HIV; or many different autoimmune conditions.
+Anemia can cause fatigue, weakness, poor circulation, frequent bruising, shortness of breath, irregular heartbeat, and cognitive issues.
+If anemia is suspected, one can look to see if other symptoms are involved (or not), as well as examining the tongue and the pink under the eye (when stretched down) to see if these areas are also pale.

 If you see a bluish-purple tint to your nails, this may signify that there is a lack of oxygen in the system causing hypoxia or acute cyanosis (lack of oxygen to the tissues).
-This can be from a chronic issue or a severe acute issue.
-There may be a pulmonary infection such as chronic bronchitis, or a long-term condition such as asthma or emphysema.
+This can be caused by a chronic issue or a severe acute issue.
+There may be a pulmonary infection such as chronic bronchitis or a long-term condition such as asthma or emphysema.

 Nail Separation (Onycholysis):

-Onycholysis is when nail begins to separate from the nail bed causing a white discoloration.
+Onycholysis is when the nail begins to separate from the nail bed causing a white discoloration.
 If the white discoloration becomes yellow, it is most likely that the nail has obtained a secondary infection due to the separation.
-Onycholysis is commonly caused by skin disorders such as psoriasis, eczema and dermatitis; but also can stem from trauma, excessive manicures, hyperthyroidism, hypothyroidism, primary fungal infection, poor circulation or inflammatory arthritis.
+Onycholysis is commonly caused by skin disorders such as psoriasis, eczema, and dermatitis but also can stem from trauma, excessive manicures, hyperthyroidism, hypothyroidism, primary fungal infection, poor circulation, or inflammatory arthritis.

-Although not as common as some of these other nail abnormalities, clubbed nails are often prevalent with heart or pulmonary issues.
-They may occur in tuberculosis, pneumonia, chronic bronchitis, congestive heart failure or mitral stenosis.
+Although not as common as some other nail abnormalities, clubbed nails are often prevalent with heart or pulmonary issues.
+They may occur in tuberculosis, pneumonia, chronic bronchitis, congestive heart failure, or mitral stenosis.
 No matter the cause, clubbing of the fingers typically is a sign that the peripheral tissues are not getting a sufficient amount of oxygen and there is low Prana in the body.

 Spooned Nails (Koilonychia):

 A “spooned” nail is a nail that is flat or concave at the surface, scooping in the center.
-This can range in severity, with the worse cases causing a splitting of the nail down the middle.
+This can range in severity, with the worst cases causing a splitting of the nail down the middle.
 The most common cause for the spooned nail is iron deficiency anemia (also see “pale nails” above).
-Other potential causes are autoimmune issues such as Lupus (SLE), psoriasis, lichen planus or Raynaud’s Disease; genetics disorders, vascular disease or trauma.
+Other potential causes are autoimmune issues such as Lupus (SLE), psoriasis, lichen planus or Raynaud’s Disease, genetic disorders, vascular disease, or trauma.